Does Dry Skin Cause Acne? What Causes Dry Skin?

 You Haven’t Been Using SPF

 No matter the season or the weather outside, it’s important to always apply a layer of sunscreen when you’re planning on spending time outdoors.
 Reapply frequently if you plan on being outside for hours at a time.
+Some people believe sun exposure helps skin issues, but can the sun help remove acne?
+Definitely not.
+Studies show that excess sun exposure can worsen breakouts, not help them.

 Have you ever noticed that as the leaves change, the weather cools, and the wind picks up, your skin starts feeling itchy and cracked?
 This is thanks to dry air associated with winter weather, as humidity levels drop.
 Winter dry skin plagues much of the population, but there are ways to alleviate the effects cold temperatures and dry air can have on your skin.